Ayahuasca Diet – Preparing for Ceremony

-When we hear the call of Ayahuasca and the sacred medicines and actively decide to participate in a Ayahuasca ceremony or medicinal retreat, one of the main concerns that participants have is the “Ayahuasca diet”.
-There are so many different opinions and recommendations floating around the Internet these days that it can create confusion for a first time drinker.
+When we hear the call of Ayahuasca and the sacred medicines and actively decide to participate in a Ayahuasca ceremony or retreat, one of the main concerns that we have is the ‘Ayahuasca diet’.
+There are so many different opinions and recommendations floating around the Internet these days that it can be confusing for a first-time drinker.

 It’s all about balance and moderation.
 In the days leading up to a ceremony or retreat I will eat lots of fruits, salads, vegetables, vegetable juices, fish soups with root vegetables, rice, avocados, lentils, eggs, granola with coconut milk, smoothies with coconut milk, cacao and maca, and quinoa, all cooked with limited oil and salt.
 And of course, most importantly, I drink a lot of water!

-Foods and drinks that our healers at Eagle Condor Alliance recommend avoiding for at least least two to three days before drinking Ayahuasca are; red meat, pork, citrus fruits, garlic, onions, bell peppers, chilies, animal milk, cheese, butter, tomatoes, and dark drinks (coffee, Coke, etc.).
+Foods and drinks that our healers at the Eagle Condor Alliance recommend avoiding for at least least two to three days before drinking Ayahuasca are; red meat, pork, citrus fruits, garlic, onions, bell peppers, chilies, animal milk, cheese, butter, tomatoes, and dark drinks (coffee, Coke, etc.).
 In addition, it is a requirement to be free of alcohol and recreational drugs for at least 2 weeks before drinking Ayahuasca.
 Recommendations concerning prescription medications are made on a case-by-case basis.

 I hope this article enables individuals who are feeling the call to Ayahuasca and the sacred medicines to reach a better understanding of the pre-ceremony diet so they can enjoy meals leading up to ceremonies and ultimately enjoy this divine medicine that we are so blessed to know.